 In 1920, when the federal census was taken, Emma was listed as a "widow" and resided with one of her daughters in Canton, Stark County, OH.
 This entry was in error, as her former husband was alive and remained so for another decade.

-John apparently was deathly ill in October 1930, when he wrote his will.
+John suffered from an enlargement of the liver, and in October 1930 he wrote his will.
 In the document, he bequeathed one dollar each to his seven adult children.
 He also left sons Clifford and John his house and two lots in Sherrodsville, as well as "store and fixtures, household goods, furniture and fixtures, and whatever money and credits I may have at the time of my decease."

 Sadly, Emma passed away at age 96 on March 19, 1951, at Valley Manor Nursing Home.
 She was laid to rest in the East Avenue Cemetery in New Philadelphia.
 Her obituary was carried in the New Philadelphia Times, and a marker was placed at her grave.